 Guidance for staff

-Who can give a reference for me on behalf of the College?
+Who can give a reference for me on behalf of the university?

-For an employment reference, ideally it is best to ask your most recent line manager, who should be able to do this for you.
-If you feel that another senior member of staff would be more appropriate, you may wish to discuss this with the HR Staff Hub or, alternatively, ask the HR Staff Hub to confirm brief details of your employment (a ‘factual reference’).
+For an employment reference, ideally, ask your most recent line manager, who should be able to provide one.
+If you feel that another senior member of staff would be more appropriate, you may wish to discuss this with the Staff Hub or ask the Staff Hub to confirm brief details of your employment (a ‘factual reference’).

-References to confirm your salary, for a mortgage application or to rent a property, are also provided by the HR Staff Hub.
+References to confirm your salary, for a mortgage application or to rent a property are also provided by the Staff Hub.

 Do I have to give consent for my reference to be given?